 Most importantly, even thought the software is free, all SignWell signatures are legally binding.

-More than 9,500+ businesses rely on SignWell for e-signatures.
-The software is simple but still comes with all of the features you need to sign documents and collect signatures.
+Over 61,000 businesses trust SignWell for e-signatures.
+The software is simple and easy to use but still comes with all of the features you need to sign documents and collect signatures.